Available for pre-order. This item will be available on March 14, 2023.

-In the last decades, America has gone to war as supposed defenders of democracy.
-The War on Terror was waged to protect the west from the dangers of Islamists.
-US Solders are stationed in more than 800 locations across the world to act as the righteous arbiters of the rule of law.
-In The Spoils of War Andrew Cockburn brilliantly dissects the intentions behind Washington’s martial appetites.
+America has a long tradition of justifying war as the defense of democracy.
+The War on Terror was waged to protect the West from the dangers of Islamists.
+The US soldiers stationed in over 800 locations across the world are meant to be the righteous arbiters of justice.
+Against this background, Andrew Cockburn brilliantly dissects the true intentions behind Washington’s martial appetites.

 The American war machine can only be understood in terms of the private passions and interests of those who control it—principally a passionate interest in money.
 Thus, as Cockburn witheringly reports, Washington expanded NATO to satisfy an arms manufacturer’s urgent financial requirements; the US Navy’s Pacific fleet deployments were for years dictated by a corrupt contractor who bribed high-ranking officers with cash and prostitutes; senior Marine commanders agreed to a troop surge in Afghanistan in 2017 for budgetary reasons.

 Based on years of wide-ranging research, Cockburn lays bare the ugly reality of the largest military machine in history: as profoundly squalid as it is terrifyingly deadly.

 “Nothing I have read for years has so reoriented, even revolutionized, my thinking about the corporate/political forces that underly our constructing and ‘modernizing’ a doomsday machine, the subject of my own life’s work I am urging everyone to read this book.”

 “[Cockburn] possesses a uniquely detailed knowledge of the arcane, lucrative machinations of this world, as well as a deep historical understanding of the forces that built it.
 And while the specifics change, the stories he tells all have the same shocking moral.”